Easy Easter egg hunt ideas for the whole family! Make some fun memories with these egg hunts—sure to make kids of all ages smile!

 How to Play:

 The game is simple.
-I placed glowsticks inside each egg and hid them in our backyard.
-The kids couldn’t believe that I was sending them outside in the dark to hunt for eggs.
-It was so fun that they wanted to take turns hiding them for each other before moving on to the next game.
+Place glowsticks inside each egg and hide them in the backyard.
+The kids won’t believe that you’re sending them outside in the dark to hunt for eggs.
+To add to the fun, allow the kids to take turns hiding them for each other before moving on to the next game.

 Egg Hunt #3: The Puzzlemaker